belzecue/BimDav_godot-rollback-netcode/README.md

 - `start_logging(log_file_path: String, match_info: Dictionary = {}) -> void`:
   Starts logging detailed information about the current match to the given log file.
-The common convention is to put the log file under "user://detailed_logs/".
+The common convention is to put the log files under "user://detailed_logs/".
 The `match_info` is stored at the start of the log, and is used when loading a replay of the match.
 This method should be called before `SyncManager.start()` or the "sync_started" signal.